-This post offers our first-hand experience and tips for using the Disability Access Service (DAS) at Walt Disney World, formerly the Guest Assistance Card, for those with special needs to experience attractions.
-This is based on our recent trip with my dad, who has a service dog.
+This post offers info & tips for using the Disability Access Service (DAS) at Walt Disney World for those with special needs to experience attractions, plus new details for the Genie system.
+This is based on our experience with my dad, who has a service dog.
+(Updated October 13, 2021.)

-I’m sharing this more in-depth posts in response to reader comments on our Bricker Family Walt Disney World Trip Report, but I want to make it abundantly clear that this is anecdotal.
+This guide to using DAS at Walt Disney World comes in response to reader comments and questions, but I want to make it abundantly clear that this is anecdotal.
 We have a grand total of four days experience with DAS at Walt Disney World, and are far from experts on it.

-Let’s start with the process for obtaining the Disability Access Service, and how it works.
-If a guest needs DAS, the pass (it’s really more a status in My Disney Experience than a pass like the old Guest Assistance Card) can be obtained at Guest Relations in the four theme parks.
+October 13, 2021 Update: Let’s start with the process for obtaining the Disability Access Service, and how it works.
+If a guest needs DAS, there are now 2 ways to obtain the pass (it’s really more a status in My Disney Experience than a pass like the old Guest Assistance Card).
+As before, registration can be done at Guest Relations locations near each park entrance.

-Eligibility for Disability Access Service is based upon a guest’s need, not diagnosis.
-Cast Members will not, and by law cannot,ask for proof of a disability.
+As before, eligibility for Disability Access Service is based upon a guest’s need, not diagnosis.
+Cast Members will not, and by law cannot, ask for proof of a disability.
 Rather, they will ask fairly open-ended and vague questions about the type of accommodations a guest needs based on the disability or condition.

 These Guest Relations Cast Members who issue the DAS are well-trained on this probably in equal parts because they are the creme-de-la-creme of Walt Disney World Cast Members, and because Disney wants to steer clear of ADA violations.